 Digital selling is at the forefront of B2B business now that B2B is embracing the digital age.
-B2B businesses have been forced to embrace the digital transformation and moving their sales and marketing teams to the world wide web for lead generation and the closing of sales.
+B2B businesses have been forced to embrace the digital transformation.
+Their sales and marketing teams now use the world wide web for lead generation and the closing of sales.

 B2B buyers have forced B2B sellers to move their lead generation efforts onto the internet.
 Unless your B2B business has an online presence and makes the buying process easy for buyers then you will miss out on these sales opportunities to any one of your digitally enabled competitors.